top of page

 A wise pastor once told me, "Nothing succeeds like success."
 A WIN for your church will create momentum that can help you keep your church family aligned with the mission of making disciples in your community!
 It can truly build excitement in a church.

-A short case study on a church trunk or treat
+A short case study on a trunk or treat for churches

 One example of this is Pastor Jay and Wesley from a church in North Carolina.
 They used our planning system, and it was a smashing success!
 After their trunk or treat event, they said, "We think we had at least 1,000 people last night.
 It was beautiful to see our whole church working together..."
 You can click to read more of their Trunk or Treat case study and what they did, and watch an interview between me and the pastor and key leaders of that church.